amazzalel-habib/form-go/README.md

 ## Features

 - Encode Go structs into URL form values with minimal code.
-- Supports string and integer fields.
+- Supports string, integer, boolean, and float fields.
 - Easily customize field names using struct tags.
+- Support for pointers and omitempty tag for field exclusion.
+- Customizable precision for float values.

 ## Installation